kjuraszek/data-usage-monitor/README.md

 ## How to use it ?

+### Prerequisites

+- Unix OS
+- GNU Make
+- and either :
+  - Python 3.9
+  - node with npm
+  - PostgreSQL database
+- or :
+  - Docker and Docker-compose

 ### Clone this repository

 `git clone https://github.com/kjuraszek/data-usage-monitor`

-### Prepare an environment
+### Prepare .env and .ini files

 This step:

-- prepares a virtual environment and install dependencies
 - creates an .env file
-- creates an data-usage-monitor.ini file
+- creates an data-usage-monitor.ini files

-Run the command:

-`make prepare`

-and then activate a virtual environment:

-`. venv/bin/activate`
+- prepares a virtual environments and install dependencies (if not using Docker)

-If you prefer to run each step separately follow below steps.
-Otherwise move to [Update database connection details](#update-database-connection-details) section.
+If you prefer to use Docker run the command `make prepare-env` and move to [Update database connection details](#update-database-connection-details) section.

+Otherwise - run the command `make prepare` and move to [Update database connection details](#update-database-connection-details) section.

+Or if you prefer to run each step separately follow below steps.

 #### Prepare a virtual environment

-Create and activate a virtual environment (if not exists):
+Create virtual environments (if they don't exist):

 `make venv`

-and then activate it:

-`. venv/bin/activate`

 #### Install dependencies

-`make install` command installs dependencies for backend `make install-ui` command installs dependencies for frontend
+`make install` command installs dependencies for backend and data_collector `make install-ui` command installs dependencies for frontend

 #### Create .env